PhluantMobile/dojo_js/README.md

   A name to describe the clickthrough (for reporting purposes only).
 Recommended in all cases.
 - **url**
   Type: String
-  The landing page URL.
-Required.
+  The landing page URL.  *Required*
 - **prepend**
   Type: String
-  A click prepend to be added in front of the URL, usually used for third party click tracking.
-Completely optional.
+  A click prepend to be added in front of the URL, usually used for third party click tracking.  *Optional*

 **silent**
 Type: Boolean
-If true, will not log the clickthrough URL as a developer event.
-Optional.
+If true, will not log the clickthrough URL as a developer event.  *Optional*

 This function ensures any user initiated clickthrough is recorded in DOJO (if served through DOJO), and will open the destination URI in either a new browser tab (mobile web) or in the mobile app's web view (in-app / MRAID).
 For assets running outside of our ad serving network, the reporting name will be logged to the console.